adri27info/Flowio/README.md

 ### Features

+- Containerized with Docker for easy setup and environment isolation.
 - Sending emails when the user registers or wants to obtain another activation code using Celery Signals.
 - Storing static files and media using AWS's S3 service.
 - Cache and CDN services using AWS's Cloudfront service.